ufieeehw/IEEE2015/ros/ieee2015_servo_controller/readme.md

 Elbow - Rotates the second link of the arm around the arm y-axis End-Effector - Rotates the end-effector (The "hand" of the arm)

+# Notes
+I configured the minimum and maximum angles of the servo by adding
+    ccw_angle_limit = 1023
+    cw_angle_limit = 0
+    self.dxl_io.set_angle_limit_ccw(motor_id, ccw_angle_limit)
+    self.dxl_io.set_angle_limit_cw(motor_id, cw_angle_limit)
+around line 182 of dynamixel_motor/dynamixel_driver/src/dynamixel_serial_proxy

+For reference, the servos should remain unlimited in hardware, and the angle limits should be handled in software.
+The Dynamixel torque limits will automatically shutdown the motors before they are damaged if they impact the body of the robot.

+I did this because of the [FTDI-windows issue](http://learn.trossenrobotics.com/34-blog/66-usb2dynamixel-cm-530-and-ln-101-notice.html) and because the configuration node packaged with dynamixel_motor (find this in dynamixel_motor/dynamixel_driver/scripts/set_servo_config.py) was not able to discover servos.

 # Glossary

 Servo - A nice motor that lets us send a target angle or target velocity, and it figures out how to attain it